wallace-df/crypto-testament-dapp/README.md

 # CryptoTestament
-Frontend implementation for the CryptoTestament dApp using Vue.js + Bootstrap.
+Frontend implementation for the CryptoTestament dApp using Vue.js + Bootstrap + rLogin  (https://github.com/rsksmart/rLogin).

-This dApp has integration with rLogin (https://github.com/rsksmart/rLogin).

 CryptoTestament is a dApp deployed on the RSK network (https://rsk.co/) that allows BTC holders to create digital testaments powered by smart contracts.